+As a national advocate for family health, AMCHP ensures these children receive high quality, family-centered, integrated health services by partnering with national and state agencies and organizations, such as state Title V CYSHCN Programs.
 State Title V CYSHCN programs have decades of experience in creating and sustaining systems of care for CYSHCN and their families.
-State CYSHCN programs ensure family-centered, community-based coordinated care for children with chronic conditions and disabilities.
+State CYSHCN programs ensure family-centered, community-based, coordinated care for children with chronic conditions and disabilities.